 Purchase Travel Insurance

 Many credit cards have some level of travel insurance provided if you purchase the airline ticket with that card, or look into separate travel insurance.
 I’ll be putting mine to good use on this trip as I had to pay for extra hotel nights because of the delay.
+I use Allianz Travel Insurance Annual Plans so that I am covered for an entire year and don’t always have to remember to buy it for each trip!

 What to do When Things Go Wrong

-I’m not good at this – but I do know that you get better results dealing with customer service agents when you are kind than when you are a bitch.
+I’m not good at this myself – but I do know that you get better results dealing with customer service agents when you are kind than when you are a bitch.

 Ask for What you Deserve